-The Office of Career Services and Professional Development has an extensive resource library which includes many guidebooks on preparing resumes.
+The Office of Career Opportunities and Professional Development has an extensive resource library which includes many guidebooks on preparing resumes.
 The Director of Career Opportunities and Professional Development and his staff provide individualized guidance on resume development as well.
 In addition, the office has former student resumes to offer current students a guide.

 The Director of Career Opportunities and Professional Development coordinates a series of mock interviews where students can practice their new interview skills before actually meeting with a potential employer.
-This provides the student with immediate feedback and an excellent opportunity to quickly improve their skills while also gaining the kind confidence that only comes from experience.
+This provides the student with immediate feedback and an excellent opportunity to quickly improve their skills while also gaining the kind of confidence that only comes from experience.

 Networking opportunities are strong and plentiful due to the strong sense of camaraderie at NIU College of Law.
 Our Alumni Association is committed to actively working with current students to provide guidance, support and assistance with employment placement.
 Throughout the year the Office of Career Opportunities and Professional Development works with the Alumni Association to coordinate social receptions and speaking engagements to facilitate the networking opportunities for our students.

 Career Opportunities and Professional Development maintains a listing of firms interviewing on-campus.
 The listing specifies the interview date and stated qualifications (2L, 3L, accounting, etc).
 Students wanting to interview with a firm must have a resume in the Career Opportunities Office by the specified date.
 Resumes will be sent to the firm as a group.
 The firm will determine who they would like to interview.
 Interview times will be assigned on a first come first served basis.
 If unable to keep your scheduled appointment, you must notify the office ahead of time.
 Failure to comply with this requirement will bar you from future on-campus interviews with any other firms and reflects poorly on NIU College of Law in general.